simoncozens/unicopedia-plus/README.md

     - `\p{Any}` is equivalent to `[\u{0}-\u{10FFFF}]`
     - `\p{ASCII}` is equivalent to `[\u{0}-\u{7F}]`
     - `\p{Assigned}` is equivalent to `\P{Unassigned}`
-- Information pertaining to this list has been gathered from several sources (see References), and slightly refined through trial and error.

 <img src="screenshots/regex-properties.png" width="1080px" alt="Regex Properties screenshot">